petereskandar/multi-region-webapp/README.md

-# Building a secure, multi-regional & highly available ECS infrastructure using Terraform
+# Building a Secure, Mlti-Regional & Highly Available Web Application Infrastructure using Terraform

 This Terraform Project is used to Setup a Multi-Region Web APP deployed using AWS ECS Fargate and exposed publicly using an Application Load Balancer.